Coastal Bluff and Marine Zone

 Bull kelp (Nereocystis luetkeana ) can also be seen growing in large masses off the coast.
 The large forests of this kelp create a rich habitat for a great diversity of sea life.

-Be sure to watch for the spouts of California gray whales December through April.
-From December to early February, the California gray whales are migrating south to Baja.
+From November to February, the California Gray Whales can be seen migrating south to Baja.
 There, the pregnant females give birth.
 Starting in February and March, the whales migrate back north to Alaska with their newborn calves.